Reading time: 12 minutes

 Final Words

 Many people dream of marrying into riches.

 There even exists a bestselling genre of “billionaire romance” novels.
 These novels allow their readers to indulge their fantasies of shopping at high-end places and being seen in opulent places.
-While not worrying about how much they spend in a few hours or bothering how much money they will have left after the purchases.
+Without any worries about how much they spend in a few hours or how much money they will have left after the purchases.

 But, think for a while from the other side of the table: Do the wealthy feel happier than everyone else at all times?
-No!
+No.

 Of course, more buying creates business, but it may also be a curse for our planet Earth.
 We must be mindful of how fast we consume resources and produce waste in comparison to how quickly nature can absorb our waste and generate resources.